Scale Confluent Platform Clusters and Balance Data¶

 Wait an appropriate time for partitions that were on that broker to be replicated to other existing brokers.

 You can check if the partitions were replicated by looking at the Kafka metric,

 Total Under Replicated Partitions Across Kafka Brokers, in Confluent Control Center UI or in your monitoring solution.
 The value should be

 Depending on the cluster size and the number of topics, this time could vary.

 Repeat the above steps, decreasing the number of Kafka brokers by one, waiting until the desired broker count is achieved.

-configOverrides in the Kafka custom resource (CR) as shown below.
+configOverrides in the Kafka CR configuration file as shown below.

-ANY_UNEVEN_LOADto balance the load across the cluster whenever an imbalance is detected.
-The default is
+To balance the load across the cluster whenever an imbalance is detected, set

 For a complete list of available settings you can use to control Self-Balancing, see Configuration Options and Commands for Self-Balancing Clusters.